A study of the electronic and ionic structure, for competing states of fully and partially ionized hydrogen, using the neutral pseudo-atom method as well as a classical map for the electron subsystem: Review of theoretical methods

-A quasi-exact method for quantum simulations is afforded by path-integral Monte Carlo (PIMC) simulations, if not for uncontrolled errors arising from the Fermion-sign problem (FSP) ~\cite{Loh90,Troyer05,Dornheim2019,DornheimPIMC24}.
-Approximate methods for dealing with the FSA have been developed.
-Applications to WDM studies, e.g.,~\cite{driver12,ZhangMilitzeCH-18} and for the calculation of finite-$T$ XC-functionals~\cite{Brown2013,GDS17} are well known.
-Bonitz and coworkers have used PIMC to provide a data base for the uniform electron fluid and for warm-dense hydrogen~\cite{BonitzPOP24}.
+A quasi-exact method for quantum simulations is afforded by path-integral Monte Carlo (PIMC) simulations, if not for errors arising from the Fermion-Sign Problem (FSP) that increase rapidly as $T/E_F$ decreases. ~\cite{Loh90,Troyer05,Dornheim2019,DornheimPIMC24}.
+Bonitz et al.~\cite{BonitzPOP24} state that ``When considering hydrogen at temperatures well below the electronic - degeneracy temperature,..., fermionic PIMC (FPIMC) becomes highly inefficient because of the FSP".
+Approximate methods for dealing with the FSA have been developed, and applications to WDM studies, e.g.,~\cite{driver12,ZhangMilitzeCH-18} and for the calculation of finite-$T$ XC-functionals~\cite{Brown2013,GDS17} are well known.
+We refer to all these approximate methods as PIMC for brevity.

-PIMC is even more demanding than QMD for computer resources, and should be considered as a method of providing benchmark results, especially for systems where $\theta = T/EF > 1$.
-PIMC becomes inaccurate for low-$T$ (i.e., $\theta < 1$) applications.

-We use in this study the PIMC results at $r_s =$ 2, and 3.32 (where $r_s$ is the electron Wigner-Seitz parameter) for warm dense hydrogen provided by Moldabekov et al~\cite{MoldHyd25} to compare with similar results from an approach based on a classical-map of the quantum electron system where a statistically equivalent classical Coulomb gas is studied.
+We use in this study the PIMC results at $r_s =$ 2, and 3.32 for warm dense hydrogen provided by Moldabekov et al.~\cite{MoldHyd25} to compare with similar results from an approach based on a classical-map of the quantum electron system where a statistically equivalent classical Coulomb gas is studied.